-2. 4 Tow parameters
+2.4 Tow parameters

-2. 4.
-1 Tow duration
+2.4.1 Tow duration

-- Tow duration has most commonly been set at about 10 to 30 minutes in past surveys.
-This usually depends on the amount of sampled particles required for analysis and the abundance of plankton or floating matter at the ocean surface. - Earlier studies have reported that dispersion in collected results of microplastics increased in locations where the density distribution of the plastic at the ocean surface was higher on average compared to locations with lower plastic distribution density on average (Van del Hal et al., 2017). - In CMSM2018, quantities of microplastic particles were assessed using simultaneous net sampling in the same sea section to assess tow duration.
-Two different comparisons were conducted 1) 20 minutes towing at port side and two consecutive runs of 10 minutes towing at starboard; and 2) 10 minutes towing at portside and two consecutive runs of 5 minutes towing at starboard. - There was no significant difference in quantity of particles sampled between any tows of 20 minutes, 10 minutes, or 5 minutes in duration (Fig. 2-4).
-However, when particles density was relatively high in the ocean (~10 pieces/m3) there were discrepancies between the first and second run of consecutive tows (both 5 and 10 minutes).
-There was also large variation between port and starboard results.
-These findings are similar to those of the above-mentioned study by Van del Hal et al. (2017). - It is recommended to ensure appropriate volume of sampled water to reduce the influence of heterogenous microplastic distributions.
-For example, by setting the tow duration at approximately 20 minutes, as seen in many of the previous studies.
-Appropriate volume could be adjusted depending on the microplastic density in ocean. - Also, it is desirable to sweep at least 1000 m2 of ocean surface.
-This is equivalent to 200-500 m3 of filtered water when towed with a typical net.
+• Tow duration used in surveys has been 10 to 30 minutes.
+This usually depends on the abundance of plankton or floating matter at the ocean surface and the amount of the sampled particles required for analysis.

+- Quantities of microplastics were assessed using simultaneous net sampling in the same location to assess tow duration.
+Two different comparisons were conducted 1) 20 minutes towing at port side and two consecutive runs of 10 minutes towing at starboard; 2) 10 minutes towing at portside and two consecutive runs of 5 minutes towing at starboard. - There was no significant difference in the number of particles sampled between any tows of 20 minutes, 10 minutes, or 5 minutes in duration (Fig.2-9).
+However, when particle density was relatively high in the ocean (~10 pieces/m3) there were discrepancies between the first and second run of consecutive tows (both 5 and 10 minutes).
+There was also a large variation between port and starboard results.
+These findings are similar to those of the study by Van del Hal et al. (2017).

+- It is recommended that an appropriate volume is sampled to reduce the influence of heterogenous microplastic distributions, since in some cases microplastics were found floating in large patches (Van del Hal et al., 2017).
+For example, a tow duration of approximately 20 minutes, as seen in many of the previous studies, appears to generate sufficient data.
+Appropriate volume could be adjusted depending on the microplastic density in the ocean surface. - Also, it is desirable to sweep at least 1,000 m or more of ocean surface per sample.
+This is equivalent to 200-500 m of filtered water when towed with a typical net.
 However, this may not always be applicable depending on sampling conditions.
-For example, high densities of floating material may affect applicability.
-If clogged, one net could be replaced with a second one to sweep the required area of ocean surface when combined.
+For example, high densities of floating material (e,g, fish eggs, planktons, etc.) may hinder tow durations.
+If clogged, one net could be replaced with a second one or collected samples and washed the net to sweep the required area of ocean surface when combined.